sophiayduan/daydream-sprig/JOURNAL.md

 **Time: 3h**

-Holy freak thank goodness I'm being suepr meticulous going through every little thing (hopefully nothing falls through the cracks) but I noticed I was using the wrong footprint for the TPS123DRCR, I was using the footprint of a step up converter I was planning on using earlier on.
+Holy freak thank goodness I'm being super meticulous going through every little thing (hopefully nothing falls through the cracks) but I noticed I was using the wrong footprint for the TPS123DRCR, I was using the footprint of a step up converter I was planning on using earlier on.

+# Oct 27th:

+I'm gonna call this project done now, as the design and everything is finished.
+I've still gotta convert this to easyeda to get the costs covered but it'll do that in my own time.